14 Mobile Contract Tips

 Some deals are for 'new customers' only

-Some particularly strong promotions on mobile contracts may not be available to existing customers of the network, even if you're outside your minimum contract term.
+Some particularly strong promo contract deals may not be available to existing customers of the network, even if you're outside your minimum contract term.

 If they won't play ball, then you may not technically be able to get the deal.
 However in many cases there's a way round this – you can temporarily port your number to a different network, then come back to your previous network as a 'new customer'.
-It's not as complicated as it sounds – see full number porting trick help.
+It's not as complicated as it sounds – see the number porting trick for details.